shelljs/plugin-open/README.md

 ## Usage

-ShellJS unofficially supports plugins (the API is likely to change a bit) since v0.7.1.
-This plugin is a test of that API, and will adapt along with it.
+ShellJS unofficially has the capacity for plugins (the API is likely to change a bit) since v0.7.1.
+Although we *don't recommend* developing for this yet, this plugin is designed to test that API, and we will adapt it along with changes to ShellJS up until official plugin support.
 To use this plugin, you must use exactly version v0.7.1 (although, eventually this will support v1.0.0+).

 To use this plugin in your project, include it like so: